School of Architecture and Design \ Industrial Design

 Industrial Design Undergraduate Program

-The course covers the topics that will form the basis of technical drawing applications for design and production, which are necessary for the industrial design discipline.
-The main subject of the course is to ensure that the part definitions expressed in two dimensions on paper are perceived as three-dimensional and to create the ability to make technical drawings for production.
+The course covers topics that form the foundation of technical drawing applications necessary for design and production in the field of industrial design.
+The main focus of the course is to enable students to perceive part definitions expressed in two dimensions on paper in three dimensions and to develop the ability to create technical drawings for production.

 Textbook and / or References